Rhoban/placo/docs/dynamics/getting_started.rst

 You can think of it as the effector trying to reach the target with no velocity, meaning it is getting slower and slower as it approaches the target.

-To account for that, you can specify target velocities while tracking the target, let's turn our velocity into a form that allow us to do so:
+To account for that, you can specify target velocities while tracking the target, let's turn our trajectory into a form that allow us to do so:

 .. code-block:: python